MarkGaox/soot-skeleton/README.md

 There are two separate modes in SootSkeleton: `generator mode` and `runner mode`.
-By providing generator mode SootSkeleton with initial parameters and formatted examples, it'll infer the most desirable configuration for Soot framework and generate the corresponding output in the path that was specified by the initial configuration (for more [examples](examples)).
+By providing generator mode SootSkeleton with initial parameters and formatted examples, it'll infer the most desirable configuration for Soot framework and generate the corresponding output in the path that was specified by the initial parameters (for more [examples](examples)).
 On the other hand, in the runner mode, SootSkeleton will request initial parameters and the Soot configuration that is produced by generator.
 By accepting these info, Skeleton will analyze the given target in the context of previously generated configuration and spawn the output in the commandline.
 Following options are the commandline options SootSkeleton provides.
 Note that executing runner mode requests